Welcome to a climate-active majority Council!

 Acknowledgements

-We appreciate the efforts of Lighter Footprints and KCCA volunteers who are preparing candidate questionnaires and developing ward-based candidate climate scorecards to help inform your vote.
+We appreciate the efforts of Lighter Footprints and KCCA volunteers who prepared candidate questionnaires and developed ward-based candidate climate scorecards to help inform your vote.

 Kooyong Climate Change Alliance (KCCA)